Skip to main content

 • Must be a maintained RampID (to have an associated with a Household RampID).

-See the table below for a list of the suggested input table columns and descriptions for CID resolution.
+See the table below for the suggested input table column and description for CID matching.
+This process enables the retrieval of an existing CID to RampID mapping, hosted by LiveRamp.

 Note